Riyagupta0204/Stock-Forecast-Webapp/README.md

 # Stock-Forecast-Webapp

- ->Stock forecast web application designed to provide users with insightful predictions and data analysis for the stock market.
+ ->Stock forecast web application designed to provide users with insightful predictions and data analysis for the stock market.</br>

  ->Utilized a range of Python libraries, including  e.g., pandas, NumPy, Matplotlib, to process, analyze, and visualize financial data.
-These libraries played a pivotal role in building robust forecasting models and presenting data effectively.
+These libraries played a pivotal role in building robust forecasting models and presenting data effectively.</br>

- ->Designed the layout and interactive elements using Streamlit's intuitive syntax and functionality.
+ ->Designed the layout and interactive elements using Streamlit's intuitive syntax and functionality.</br>
 # output
 ![stcokssss](https://github.com/Riyagupta0204/Stock-Forecast-Webapp/assets/104768247/c3cee1cf-92f6-4ee7-ae99-04aae94e69c2)